Astralsound - P.A. Systems and Equipment for Sale or Hire

 The Decibel

-The decibel is a basic mathematical tool for comparing sound levels (either in the form of sound pressure, or in other units of measurement commonly used in sound systems).
+The Decibel is a basic mathematical tool commonly used for comparing sound levels (either in the form of sound pressure, or in other units of measurement commonly used in live sound reinforcement).
 It enables us to convert diverse units of measurement into a single common currency.
-Every piece of equipment in a sound system has an effect on signal level (either overall, or at a particular range of frequencies).
+Every piece of equipment in a PA system has an effect on signal level (either overall, or at a particular range of frequencies).
 The decibel is used to describe what is happening to signal level, irrespective of the unit of measurement.

 Loudness